 The higher prices of food articles are attributed to supply-side bottlenecks while the increase in fuel prices has resulted from monthly revisions in diesel prices, impacting the transport cost and prices of commodities.
 Also, the rationalization of subsidy on LPG has had an impact on fuel inflation.

 Consequently, CPI inflation, of which food articles form a major portion of the basket, stood above the 10.0% mark.
 On the other hand, core inflation moderated below the 4% level on account of muted global and domestic demand conditions and sliding global prices.

 Overall inflation is expected to moderate in FY14, although countervailing forces from an increase in minimum support price (MSP) shall restrict the decline.
 Headline WPI is expected to settle in the range of 6.0% – 6.5% (average) and CPI inflation to 8.0% – 9.0% (average) during the year.

 Banking activity to revert to a relatively higher trajectory

 Recovery in the industrial activities will provide a boost to banking activities; with growth in credit picking up in FY14…

-Elevated borrowing costs in the backdrop of high interest rates coupled with low demand conditions has pressured growth in credit off-take in FY13 to 14.1% when compared with 17% for the corresponding period in FY12.
+Elevated borrowing costs in the backdrop of high-interest rates coupled with low demand conditions have pressured growth in credit off-take in FY13 to 14.1% when compared with 17% for the corresponding period in FY12.